Skip to content

 3. Select Open Link in New Private Window from the resulting context menu.

-If you want to know whether you are using Incognito Mode on Mozilla Firefox, check the window you are using for a purple mask at the top.
+If you’d like to know if you’re using Private Mode on Mozilla Firefox, please check the window you’re using for a purple mask at the top.
 If the purple cover exists, you are browsing in Private browsing mode.

 Mozilla Firefox is set to remember history by default.
-If you change this setting in your Firefox Privacy Options, you can technically browse in incognito mode forever.
-Here are the steps to set private browsing mode always:
+If you change this setting in Privacy Options, you can technically browse in incognito mode forever.
+Here are the steps to follow:

 1. Launch the Firefox browser on the computer.

-2. Click the More horizontal 3bar icon menu button.
+2. Click the More horizontal 3-bar icon menu button and select Options.

-6. Click on Use custom settings for history from the resulting drop-down menu.
+5. Click on Use Custom Settings for History from the resulting drop-down menu.

 Firefox History and Always use Private Browsing Mode

-7. Select the Always use private browsing mode setting.
+6. Enable the checkbox for Always use private browsing mode setting.

-This will set the Firefox browser to private browsing forever.
-You can also select Never remember history from the drop-down menu, and you will always be in Incognito mode.
+You can also select Never Remember History from the drop-down menu, and you will always be in Incognito mode.
 Once everything has been changed, close and restart Firefox to effect the changes.

 The new tabs will help create multiple sessions within the same browsing window.
 This helps in improving productivity by quickly switching between the tabs.
 Here are two secure methods to open New Tabs: